tokenika/eosfactory/README.md

 [EOSFactory](http://eosfactory.io/) is a smart-contract development framework, created by [Tokenika](https://tokenika.io).

-It's going to have a similar functionality to Ethereum's [Truffle Framework](http://truffleframework.com/).
+It's aiming to have a similar functionality to Ethereum's [Truffle Framework](http://truffleframework.com/).

-Using a single command-line interface you'll be able to create a private testnet and then compile, unit-test and deploy [EOS](https://eos.io/) smart-contracts.
+Using a single command-line interface you can create a private testnet and then compile, unit-test and deploy [EOS](https://eos.io/) smart-contracts.

+All of this using simple yet powerful [Python3](https://www.python.org/) syntax.

 ## Architecture